dpereira411/arrm/Docs/build.md

 Place the dot side of the transformer toward the bottom for TR1 and toward the top for TR2.

+R4 has the wrong value shown on the first run PCB silkscreen; it should be 330k, not 330R.

-This was corrected after the first run.
+These were corrected after the first run.

 # Build